 Set amongst a big old war known as The Infinite War, Supreme Commander has you attempting to wrangle peace out of the chaos that the galaxy has known for so long.
 You’ll have to use every last brain cell to come out on top against the AI and the devastating weapons they wield.

 Thankfully, they aren’t the only ones capable of bringing out the big guns.
-There are huge tech trees for you to plough through over the course of a campaign, but the highlight is the experimental branch of units, which includes everything from giant crab-like walkers and mobile-first bases to nuclear payloads capable of instantly destroying major enemy bases.
+There are huge tech trees for you to plough through throughout the campaign, but the highlight is the experimental branch of units, which includes everything from giant crab-like walkers and mobile-first bases to nuclear payloads capable of instantly destroying major enemy bases.
 Supreme Commander also features one of the coolest map systems around, with the ability to zoom out and in seamlessly so you can always plan your next step.
 Few RTS games make sci-fi warfare look and feel as impressive as Supreme Commander, and over a decade later, it’s still the benchmark in that respect.

 Starcraft 2 is a titan of the RTS genre.
 One so monolithic that many new players fear even picking up the game because they’ll probably get torn apart online before figuring out the camera controls.
 Constant research and development choices will daunt the most indecisive among you, but there’s untold freedom of choice whether you’re playing as Zerg or Protoss.
 As a new player, you’ll constantly be weighing up whether to invest in permanent upgrades, short-term buffs to your most powerful units, or new units like giant robo-dogs – who doesn’t want those?

-But it’s multiplayer where Blizzard’s balancing prowess really shines, a feat that’s reflected in the game’s impressive esports legacy.
+But it’s multiplayer where Blizzard’s balancing prowess shines, a feat that’s reflected in the game’s impressive esports legacy.
 Winning is a constant, tireless struggle to try and outwit your opponent, scouting out their facilities and attempting to counter it.
 Simply put: Starcraft 2 does everything an RTS game should do but with a level of polish that is still hard to match nearly a decade later.

 Dune: Spice Wars